jordimas/gnome-shell-extension-arcmenu/README.md

 How To Install:

-**Not recommended right now !**
+1. Download

+2. Extract to ~/.Home/.local/share/gnome-shell/extentions

+3. Change via tweak tool and click on extentions tab.

-**Note:** This extension is under development and not ready for use on live systems right now.
+**Note:** This extentsion is under development and might not work on your system right now even though it works on mine.

-**Update** The first Alpha release has been set for Febuary 25th.

 ## Bugs
-Bugs should be reported [here](https://github.com/LinxGem33/OSX-Arc-Menu/issues) on the Github issues page.
+bug page available soon.

 ## License
 OSX-Arc Menu is available under the terms of the GPL-3.0.
 See `COPYING` for details.

 ## Full Preview